asalamon74/jtreversi/README.md

 Why?
 ----

-I wanted to learn J2ME, so I implemented this small game.
-First time (years ago) I've implemented reversi using Turbo Pascal, later I converted it to C (it was an artificial intelligence project for my University).
-Now I converted it to Java (J2ME).
+I wanted to learn J2ME, so I implemented this small game back in 2002.

+Before that I've implemented reversi using Turbo Pascal, later I converted it to C (it was an artificial intelligence project for my University) and later I converted it to Java (J2ME).

 How to compile?
 ---------------